Brian Stepanek

-Brian Patrick Stepanek (born February 6, 1971) is an American actor.
-He is known for his role as Arwin Hawkhauser on the Disney Channel original series The Suite Life of Zack & Cody and Brian on Brian O'Brian.
-He was also a Sector Seven Agent in the 2007 Michael Bay film Transformers, and also had a supporting role in The Island.
+Brian Patrick Stepanek (born February 6, 1971) is an American actor known for his role as Arwin Hochhauser on the Disney Channel original series The Suite Life of Zack & Cody and Brian on Brian O'Brian.
+He was also a Sector Seven Agent in the 2007 Michael Bay film Transformers, played Sheldon’s high school science teacher, Mr. Givens, in the show Young Sheldon, and also had a supporting role in The Island.
 Stepanek is also known as the voice of Roger in Father of the Pride and played Tom Harper on the Nickelodeon series Nicky, Ricky, Dicky & Dawn from 2014 to 2018.
-Since 2016, he has voiced Lynn Loud Sr. on the Nickelodeon animated series The Loud House, and has since portrayed the character in the 2022 live-action spinoff series The Really Loud House.
+Since 2016, he has voiced Lynn Loud Sr. on the Nickelodeon animated series The Loud House, and has reprised his role in the 2022 live-action spinoff series The Really Loud House.

+Early life

+Stepanek was born Brian Patrick Stepanek on February 6, 1971 in Cleveland, Ohio to Connie (née Gleason) and William J. Stepanek (1930–2022).
+He has four brothers and one sister.